-Brussels, Belgium: Crossroads
+Brussels, Belgium: Immigration and Integration

 Brussels is a large, predominantly French-speaking city, surrounded by Flemish-speaking Flanders.
 It is the capital of Belgium, and the “capital” of the European Union.
 German is the third national language of Belgium, and the EU has 24 official languages.
 It is a crossroads of communities, policy and communication, How does anything get done?